ROCK AND DUNGENESS CRAB FISHING

 How To Cook A Rock Crab

-head of the crab.
-There is just not enough meat in the Rock Crabs head to worry about, and during
+the crab.
+There is just not enough meat in the Rock Crabs head to worry about, and during certain times of

 Rock Crab Recipe

-chest to cook on my pellet grill at home.
-I boil the crabs for about ten minutes depending on their size
+cook on my pellet grill at home.
+I boil the crabs for about ten minutes depending on their size and cook up

 Grilled Rock Crab Recipe